This is a writeup for the retired Hack The Box Shocker machine.

 ccaeb52f5433c84653bbfcf2229ea1bd34c6b66afd75a2d3b4e545ec7b60cac6

-We run the container using the above fingerprint and spawn a shell:
+Run the container using the fingerprint that LXC printed and spawn a shell:

 lxc init ccaeb52f5433c84653bbfcf2229ea1bd34c6b66afd75a2d3b4e545ec7b60cac6 \